mrvisser/node-corporal/README.md

 Currently:

+* Tab auto-complete for commands based on available commands
 * Multi-line commands
 * Custom PS1 and PS2 prompts
 * API and Model for creating and loading your own commands